attearturo/Laser-Duel/README.md

 Laser Duel is not only a game with an innovative interface, it is also a proposal to integrate the physical and digital world more and more.

+Laser Duel is not only a game with an innovative interface, it is also a proposal to integrate the physical and digital world more and more.

 # How it works

 Each player is equipped with a pair of socks, in which different electronic components are installed.